microsoft/net-offloads/quic-encryption-offload.md

 The `Status` field of each `NDIS_QUIC_CONNECTION` is an output from the miniport to reflect the result of trying to offload the connection.
 This allows for individual connections to succeed or fail, without failing the entire OID.

+The OID RequestType must be NdisRequestMethod to ensure input/output support to get the `Status` field on return.

 ## Sending Packets